White House offering more aid for winter heat, utility bills

 Electricity and natural gas prices are roughly 11% higher than a year ago, according to the Labor Department’s consumer price index.
 Heating oil prices have more than doubled over the past year, according to the Energy Information Administration.

 The administration is also calling on utilities and energy companies to use the available government resources to protect their most vulnerable customers.
-DTE Energy, Eversource, National Grid and NorthWestern Energy have already agreed to identify and notify eligible recipients and guarantee no shutoffs for customers seeking assistance.
+DTE Energy, Eversource, National Grid, NorthWestern Energy, Green Mountain Power, Portland General Electric, Vermont Gas, and the delivered fuel trade association NEFI have agreed to identify and notify eligible recipients and guarantee no shutoffs for customers seeking assistance.

 By JOSH BOAK